 Brasenose's graduates study for a wide range of higher degrees across all of the University's academic divisions and collectively form a diverse and international group.
-The graduate community is highly cosmopolitan with up to 50 nationalities represented at any one time and around 60% are citizens of countries other than the UK.
+The graduate community is highly cosmopolitan with up to 50 nationalities represented at any one time.
 The intellectual and social contribution that graduates make to Brasenose's community is highly valued.

 The Tutor for Graduates, Professor Eamonn Gaffney, has oversight of the academic progress and welfare of students.
 He is supported by the Senior Tutor, Dr Simon Smith, and Graduate Administrator, Dr Bronwen Tomkinson.
 Each graduate is also allocated a College Advisor, who is usually a fellow of the college working in a related academic field.

-A wide variety of activities are arranged for graduates, including special dinners, guest speakers, and regular presentations of research by fellows and students, and a lively graduate common room (the Hulme Common Room or 'HCR') is available.
+A wide variety of activities are arranged for graduates by the college, including special dinners, guest speakers, and regular presentations of research by fellows and students, and a lively graduate common room (the Hulme Common Room or 'HCR') is available.

 Accommodation and meals

-Accommodation in the St Cross building is laid out in clusters of five bed-sitting rooms with two shared showers and a well-equipped kitchen.
-Accommodation in the Hollybush Row building comprises single rooms with en-suite bathrooms and shared kitchens.
+The accommodation available comprises a number of bed-sitting rooms with two shared showers and a well-equipped kitchen shared between five people, as well as single rooms with en-suite bathrooms and shared kitchens.

 Library and IT services

 Brasenose has two excellent libraries with 24/7 access: the Greenland Library - made up of the Del Favero Reading Room, the Smith Reading Room, and the Hulme Library - and the Stallybrass Memorial Library.
 There are also several "stack" areas where antiquarian books and less frequently used items are kept; these books are all available upon request.

 The Del Favero Reading Room is a light and airy space overlooking Radcliffe Square divided into sixteen study bays with power connections for students' laptops and WiFi availability.
 It is linked to the ground floor Smith Reading Room by a spiral staircase.
 The Hulme Library comprises the modern history, politics and geography collections and the Stallybrass Memorial Library is a specialised law library.